John Graham, 3rd Earl of Montrose: Family background

 He was the son of Robert Graham, Master of Graham, and Margaret Fleming, a daughter of Malcolm Fleming, 3rd Lord Fleming.
-He father was killed at the Battle of Pinkie Cleugh on 10 September 1547.
+His father was killed at the Battle of Pinkie Cleugh on 10 September 1547.

 His maternal grandmother, Janet Fleming was a daughter of James IV of Scotland.

 Career

 A contemporary provided the following summary:He is an Erle of small power, havinge but few gentlemen of his surname except the Larde of Fyntra situate in the Leuenax and dwellinge in the north.
 His revenues are not greate, yet being a man civil and gyven to quyet he hath matched with the houses of E[rskine].

+When Regent Morton made a progress in September 1575, the Earl of Montrose and William Murray of Tullibardine escorted him from Stirling Castle to Kincardine Castle and he had dinner at Tullibardine the day after.

 In July 1584 Montrose was at court at Falkland Palace and wrote to the lawyer Patrick Vaus of Barnbarroch asking him to help in the legal case of his friend Patrick Montcur of Montcur.

 The English politician Sir Robert Cecil noted that Montrose was a supporter of the Earl of Huntly in the "slaughter of Moray".

 The Graham family had a feud with Sir John Sandilands, who was the legal tutor of Sandilands of Calder.
 John Sandilands fought with the Master of Montrose on two occasions.
 James VI made Sandilands and Montrose agree in November 1599.

 Montrose was made Chancellor of Scotland in 1599.
 Soon after when he was at Holyrood Palace speaking with Anne of Denmark in her chamber, they were interrupted by James Forman, an Edinburgh burgess, who complained about various policies and a tax on wine and criticised the comptroller David Murray and the king.
 Around the same time, the chancellor's clothes and some silver were stolen from his house and sold on.